The Dangers of Being an Ironworker in LA

 As an ironworker, always wear protective glasses, clothing, and welding gloves before you start working.
 Vapors and heat from welding are dangerous near combustible materials.
 Assess your environment before getting started to prevent fires, bad injuries, and death.

-• Did you or a loved one get hurt on the job?
+Did you or a loved one get hurt on the job?
 Although it may be challenging to do on a moment’s notice, act promptly to ensure your protection.
 Read on for a list of steps our LA personal injury lawyer would advise you to do.

 • Get medical attention – Whether you got hurt on the job, go to the hospital immediately to get your wounds assessed by a medical professional.
 While getting back to work is a priority, don’t let your employer persuade you to go right back to work.
 If you need an ambulance, request one quickly.
 At the hospital, doctors or other medical personnel will notify you of the damages and treatments.
-Not only can you use it in a workers’ compensation claim, but also to handle legal disputes down the road if they occurred in an accident.
+Not only can you use it in a workers’ compensation claim, but also to handle legal disputes down the road if they occur in an accident.

 • Document the accident – Always report the accident.
 On a construction site, everyone may share fault.
 In the report, make sure to document everything.
 What happened leading up to and after the accident should be truthful.